 Source: Mr Mortgage, May 13, 2008.

-Asha Bangalore (Northern Trust): Housing starts - details more revealing
+Asha Bangalore (Northern Trust): Housing starts - details more revealing than headlines

 "Construction of new homes increased 8.2% to an annual rate of 1.032 million units in April after a sharp 13.8% drop in March.
 The headline for April housing starts is encouraging but it disguises the details to a certain extent about the distribution of activity between single-family and multi-family construction activity.
 The entire strength came from the 36% jump in starts of multi-family units.
 Construction of these units is largely volatile and should be viewed with care.
 Starts of new single-family units fell 1.7% to an annual rate 692,000 in April.
 Breaking ground for new homes has declined in every month since May 2007.